• 10 hours

 Once the user stories are ordered vertically in terms of priority, then you can map out releases.

-In order to create releases, you first create swim lanes by adding red horizontal lines to our story map (see diagram below).
-The space between these red lines is called a swim lane.
+In order to create releases, you first create swim lanes by adding horizontal lines to our story map (in the diagram below these lines are in red).
+The space between these lines is called a swim lane.
 Each swim lane represents a release.
 All of the user stories that should be in the first release go in the first horizontal lane.
 The user stories that go into the second release are placed in the second horizontal line, and so on.

 It is also good practice to think about the outcome your users should be able to achieve after each release.
 Consider adding a sticky note to the board with the target outcome of each release. (see the grey notes in the diagram above)